Quasi-isometry classification of right-angled Artin groups II: several infinite out cases

 Notations here are consistent with \cite[Section 2.1]{raagqi1}.
 All graphs in this paper are simplicial.
 The flag complex of a graph $\Gamma$ is denoted by $F(\Gamma)$, i.e. $F(\Gamma)$ is a flag complex such that its 1-skeleton is $\Gamma$.

 Let $K$ be a polyhedral complex. \begin{enumerate} \item By viewing the 1-skeleton of $K$ as a metric graph with edge lengths 1, we obtain a metric defined on the 0-skeleton of $K$, which we denote by $d$. \item A subcomplex $K'\subset K$ is \textit{full} if $K'$ contains all the subcomplexes of $K$ which have the same vertex set as $K'$.
-If $K$ is 1-dimensional, then we also call $K'$ a \textit{full subgraph}. \item We use $\circ$ to denote the join of two graphs, and $\ast$ to denote the join of two polyhedral complexes. \item For a set of vertices $V\subset K$, $V^{\perp}$ is defined to be collection of vertices which are adjacent to each vertex in $V$. \item Let $v\in K$ be a vertex.
+If $K$ is 1-dimensional, then we also call $K'$ a \textit{full subgraph}. \item We use $\circ$ to denote the join of two graphs, namely $\Gamma_1\circ \Gamma_2$ is a graph obtained by adding to $\Gamma_1\sqcup \Gamma_2$ an edge between each vertex of $\Gamma$ and each vertex of $\Gamma_2$ and $\ast$ to denote the join of two polyhedral complexes. \item For a set of vertices $V\subset K$, $V^{\perp}$ is defined to be collection of vertices which are adjacent to each vertex in $V$. \item Let $v\in K$ be a vertex.
 The \textit{link} of $v$ in $K$, denoted by $lk(v,K)$ or $lk(v)$ when $K$ is clear, is defined to be the full subcomplex spanned by $v^{\perp}$.
-The \textit{closed star} of $v$ in $K$, denoted by $St(v,K)$ or $St(v)$ when $K$ is clear, is defined to be the full subcomplex spanned by $v$ and $v^{\perp}$. \item Let $M\subset K$ be an arbitrary subset.
+The \textit{closed star} of $v$ in $K$, denoted by $St(v,K)$ or $St(v)$ when $K$ is clear, is defined to be the full subcomplex spanned by $\{v,v^{\perp}\}$. \item Let $M\subset K$ be an arbitrary subset.
 We denote the collection of vertices inside $M$ by $v(M)$. \end{enumerate}

-We will using the following simple observation repeatedly.
+We will be using the following simple observation repeatedly.